dottorepie/Cosmografiko/README.md

 cubic or 12 channel sound installations (VBAP),or as a drone with parallel Midiout via AM/FM with the addition of external synths.

 ///
-Complete description on the synthesis, coding structure, musical composition and use of this library will soon be found on the pdf doucemnt and thesis 'manual' on the main directory
+Complete description on the synthesis, coding structure, musical composition and use of this library can be found on the pdf doucemnt and thesis 'manual' on the main directory

 //
 The conceptual framework of the composition is a Kepler Mysterium Cosmagraphic auditory and partly visual in computer generative graphics.